freerange/site/soups/weeknotes/week-221-links.snip.markdown

 ### [Game of Life in APL](http://www.youtube.com/watch?v=a9xAKttWgP4)

 You're probably familiar with [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) (and if not, [here's a video of some examples](http://www.youtube.com/watch?v=C2vgICfQawE&feature=fvwp)).
-I am often amazed at the complexity and sophistication of the systems it's possible to create using such a simple set of rules (see [towards the end of that video](http://youtu.be/C2vgICfQawE?t=5m4s) for what I mean), but in the case of the video below, I'm amazed by the implementation of thos rules.
+I am often amazed at the complexity and sophistication of the systems it's possible to create using such a simple set of rules (see [towards the end of that video](http://youtu.be/C2vgICfQawE?t=5m4s) for what I mean), but in the case of the video below, I'm amazed by the implementation of those rules.

 <iframe width="480" height="360" src="http://www.youtube.com/embed/a9xAKttWgP4?rel=0" frameborder="0" allowfullscreen></iframe>